“Money often costs too much.”

 When the project was completed, it had cost $103 million with 10 years of delay.

-A budget overrun of 14 times the original estimate!
+That’s a cost overrun of 14 times the original estimate!

 This knowledge area has 4 processes as below –

-Plan How To Manage Cost
+Planning How to Manage Cost

 This project management activity defines policies, procedures and suggests any specific tools and techniques that organizational policies would mandate, for creating and managing changes to cost baseline, in other words, planning to controlling project costs.

-Estimating Project Costs (Based on Activities)
+Estimating Project Cost (Based on Activities)

 This is the project management activity to identify costs associated with each of the tasks (including people and other resources such as equipment, servers, tools, machinery, software), and costs associated with identified risks, and understanding what does the project cost overall.

-Determining Project Budget
+Coming up with Project Budget

 This is the project management activity to determine budget considering the costs and reserves, and to understand how and when the money is released during project life cycle.
 This process establishes cost baseline.
 It also shows at which points in time should you make parts of budgeted money available to the project.

-Controlling Project Costs
+Controlling Cost on the Project